Last updated on March 21, 2023 by Wandering our World

 We recommend going all out with their bottomless brunch, which, as the name bears witness to, generously offers you an extensive brunch with great choices of freshly made and never-ending cocktails, soft drinks, and coffee, all costing around £33.

 We also recommend their surf and turf star, the lobster burger, which is cooked flawlessly and served with a rocket and lemon mayo, harmonising indelibly with its taste of garlic butter.
+They also have fresh oysters and loads more seafood options, perfect for sharing.

 Pro tip: order their tapas to satisfy your craving for worthy seafood and indulge in their sticky toffee crème brulée.
 Scotty’s Lounge and Bistro proves that the best things really do come in small packages.
 They are open on Tuesdays-Saturdays from 9am-11pm and on Sundays from 12pm-8:30pm.